-The Laura Hare Forest Prairie Border Trail is a foot path with examples of Grover and Millie Williams poetry on posts.
-The poetry posts were supported by the Warren County Community Foundation invites hikers to ponder a deeper exploration of the land.
+The Laura Hare Forest Prairie Border Trail is a footpath with examples of Grover and Millie Williams's poetry on posts.
+The poetry posts were supported by the Warren County Community Foundation and invite hikers to ponder a deeper exploration of the land.

 NICHES acquired the first 84 acres as a bargain sale from three children (Jeff, Bonnie and Huw) of Grover and Millie Williams in 2018.
 In addition the land received acquisition and stewardship endowment support from the state of Indiana through the President Benjamin Harrison Conservation Trust, the Roy Whistler Foundation and the Laura Hare Charitable Trust.
 NICHES acquired 32 additional acres from Bonnie, Jeff and Huw in 2020 with the support of the Roy Whistler Foundation.

 How to Get There